bxdoan/bxdoan/README.md

 <div align="center">

-> To know sorrow is not terrifying.
-What is terrifying is to know you can’t go back to happiness you could have.
+> You can’t always hold on to the things that are important.
+By letting them go we gain something else.

-> — Matsumoto Rangiku —
+> — Kunio Yaobi —

 </div>